nora-naing/motor-claims-analysis-sql/README.md

 - Luxury Car and Luxury SUV segments showed the highest loss ratios.
 - High Value - High Risk customers represented an important value-risk segment.
 - Approximately 28% of customers accounted for 50% of total claim costs.
-- Washington and California showed loss ratios above the overall portfolio level.
+- Customers residing in Washington and California showed loss ratios above the overall portfolio level.

 ## Recommendations
 - Review pricing and underwriting for vehicle classes with elevated loss ratios.